Oliver2552/Asces-Product-Dashboard/README.md

 # Product Dashboard Project

-Project Overview
+## Project Overview

 This project focuses on developing a high-level product analytics dashboard to provide insights into key product performance metrics.
 The goal is to support strategic decision-making and track performance trends effectively.

-Workflow
+## Workflow

-Build a DatabaseOrganize and store relevant product data.
+1. Build a database to organize and store relevant product data.

-Write SQL QueriesGather data from multiple tables to address the required metrics.
+2. Write SQL queries to gather data from multiple tables to address the required metrics.

-Connect Database to Data Visualization ToolEnable seamless data access for dashboard creation.
+3. Connect database to a data visualization Tool and enable data access for dashboard creation.

-Create the DashboardDesign visuals that provide clear, actionable insights.
+4. Create the dashboard incorporating visuals that provide clear, actionable insights and ultimately answer the questions.

-Tools Used
+## Tools Used

-Excel
+- Excel

-Microsoft SQL Server
+- Microsoft SQL Server

+- SQL

-Power BI
+- Power BI

-Project Goal
+## Project Goal

-This project is framed as a response to the following management request:
+My Goal with this project is to frame it as a request from management or a stakeholder.
+Consider the following email:

 Email from Management